Workshop

 Improve the column names

-Names like FL 1 meaning “fluorescence channel 1” are not very informative.
-In our experiment we also only used channel 1 and channel 8.
+Names like FL 1 Lin meaning “fluorescence channel 1 linear” are not very informative.
 A list of more useful column names are given in meta.csv.
 We can import this file and use the resulting dataframe to rename columns in our flowFrames.
+This will make it easier to understand our data and results.

 🎬 Save a copy of the file (right click and save as) to your data-meta/ folder